 What about equipment?

 You are probably familiar with the different pieces of the uniform: mask, jacket, underarm protector, chest protector (required for girls, optional for boys), and glove.
 For a tournament, all fencers are required to wear fencing pants (pants that gather below the knee) and socks long enough to cover the leg below the pants.
 We have fencing pants to borrow.
+Also, foil fencers who wear a chest protector in a tournament must have an approved foam padding layer on the chest protector.
+(This is not a safety issue, but rather to keep the point of the foil from bouncing off.)

 All tournaments are run using electric fencing equipment.
 That means in addition to the uniform, your fencer will need a lamé (scoring vest), mask with the electric bib, 2 electric foils and 2 body cords.
 The extra foil and body cord are required in case there is a problem on the strip.